FM: Government “absolutely committed” to minimum pricing

-First Minister Nicola Sturgeon has confirmed that the Scottish Government will continue to press the case to introduce minimum unit pricing and limit the sale of 'deadly cheap' alcohol.
+First Minister Nicola Sturgeon will today (Wednesday) confirm that the Scottish Government will continue to press the case to introduce minimum unit pricing and limit the sale of 'deadly cheap' alcohol.

-Ms Sturgeon was addressing the Global Alcohol Policy Conference and an audience of more than 400 leading health researchers and campaigners who have travelled to Scotland from more than 50 countries around the world.
+Ms Sturgeon will be addressing the Global Alcohol Policy Conference and an audience of more than 400 leading health researchers and campaigners who have travelled to Scotland from more than 50 countries around the world.

 The Scottish Government's policy on minimum unit pricing – which would target alcohol which causes the greatest harm – is currently subject to court proceedings.